 Any disciplinary action taken by the City as a result of this policy will be subject to the applicable provisions of current MOU's, Administrative Orders, and the Fresno Municipal Code (FMC) concerning representation and hearing appeals process.
-Among the factors to be considered in determining the appropriate disciplinary action, the level of the offense, the nature and requirements of the work, length of employment, current job performance, and history of past disciplinary action shall be included.
-Pursuant to the provisions of FMC sections 3-605(a)(5) and 3-286, Causes for Suspension or Removal, the City reserves the exclusive right to determine the level of disciplinary action.
+Among the factors to be considered in determining the appropriate disciplinary action, include-the level of the offense, the nature and requirements of the work, length of employment, current job performance, and history of past disciplinary action\shall\be\included.
+Pursuant to the provisions of FMC sections 2-19053-605 (a)(5), and FMC 2-16663-286, Causes for Suspension or Removal, the City reserves the exclusive right to determine the level of disciplinary action\and/or\to\extend\a\Last\Chance Agreement to\employees who have tested positive.